top of page

 -

 What if I change my mind and want to stop hormones?That is, of course, your choice.
 And it is perfectly fine.
 You should inform your provider, though, so they can instruct you on how to safely taper off of hormone therapy so as to minimize any side effects and/or unpleasantness.
+One of our Youtube videos discusses stopping HRT:

 bottom of page